 Map Business Online provides optimized routing tools for businesses with employees who travel in vehicles.
 The actual multi stop route planner is launched by the Car Icon on the toolbar.
-MBO business mapping features can be applied to vehicle routing in ways that support many different business work flows.
+Map Business Online business mapping features can be applied to vehicle routing in ways that support many different business work flows.

-At a high level MBO routing functionality encompasses these major functions:
+At a high level Map Business Online routing functionality encompasses these major functions:

 - Identify and Save Route Stops – Import and filter data to determine the routing stops desired by geographic area, drive time area, or other filtered analysis

 - Create Optimized Routes – Use routing tools to select start and finish locations, and generate optimized or non-optimized routes

 - Share Generated Routes with your employees or driving constituents